lingxiao/dialogue-systems/hw3/README.md

 # Model.

-We used vanilla seq-to-seq model designed by Cho et al. (https://arxiv.org/pdf/1406.1078.pdf).
-This model was originally designed for machine translation,
+We used vanilla sequence to sequence model with attention mechanism, first proposed by Cho et al. (https://arxiv.org/pdf/1406.1078.pdf).
+This model was originally designed for machine translation and is trained to maximize the probabilty of target sequence given input sequence, where the cost is cross entropy.

 # Experiments.